1038 Tuckia: Classification and orbit

-Tuckia is a member of the Hilda family, an orbital group of asteroids in the outermost main-belt, that stay in a 3:2 orbital resonance with the gas giant Jupiter.
+Tuckia is a member of the Hilda family (001), an asteroid family within the dynamical Hilda group, an orbital group of asteroids in the outermost main-belt, that stay in a 3:2 orbital resonance with the gas giant Jupiter.
 This means that the asteroid makes 3 orbits for every 2 orbits Jupiter makes.

 It orbits the Sun at a distance of 3.1–4.9 AU once every 7 years and 11 months (2,902 days).
 Its orbit has an eccentricity of 0.22 and an inclination of 9° with respect to the ecliptic.
 The asteroids's observation arc begins with its official discovery observation at Heidelberg.

 Physical characteristics

 In the Tholen classification, Tuckia is a rare DTU:-type, a subtype of the dark D-type asteroids.

 Lightcurves

 In the 1990s, a rotational lightcurve of Tuckia was obtained from photometric observations by Swedish astronomer Dahlgren and colleges during a survey of Hildian asteroids.
 Lightcurve analysis gave a somewhat longer than average rotation period of 23.2 hours with a brightness amplitude of 0.1 magnitude (U=2).